-14.2.911.3 Policy - Visitor Accommodation in Defined Arterial Locations a.
-Visitor accommodation not provided for in Policies 14.2.911.1-14.2.911.3 shall not locate in residential zones, except where the activity provides for the ongoing use of a heritage item consistent with Policy 9.3.2.2.3 and adverse amenity impacts on residential neighbours can also be minimised.
+14A.2.910.3 Policy - Visitor Accommodation in Defined Arterial Locations a.
+Visitor accommodation not provided for in Policies 14A.2.910.1-14A.2.910.3 shall not locate in residential zones, except where the activity provides for the ongoing use of a heritage item consistent with Policy 9.3.2.2.3 and adverse amenity impacts on residential neighbours can also be minimised.

 - a.
-In the Accommodation and Community Facilities Overlay, provide for visitor accommodation within defined arterial locations that: - i. are within walking distance of the Central City and suburban commercial centres; - ii. front onto core public transport routes; and - iii. are not dominated by residential development.
+In the Accommodation and Community Facilities Overlay, provide for visitor accommodation within defined arterial locations that: - are within walking distance of the Central City and suburban commercial centres; - ii. front onto core public transport routes; and - iii. are not dominated by residential development.